tengbian/mass-mail/README.md

 # mass-mail

 # Production mode:
-  - heroku open in the main director or go to https://fathomless-tor-92083.herokuapp.com/
+  - run "heroku open" in the main directory or go to https://fathomless-tor-92083.herokuapp.com/

 # Development mode:
-  - npm run dev
+  - run "npm run dev" in the main directory